Mary of Jesus of Ágreda: Early life

-Mary of Jesus' biographer and contemporary, the bishop José Jiménez y Samaniego, was a longtime friend of the Coronel family, and testified that even as a young girl Mary was filled with divine knowledge.
-From her early years, he wrote, she had ecstasies and visions in which she felt that God was instructing her about the sinfulness of the world, a conviction which would last throughout her life.
-At the age of four, she was confirmed by Diego de Yepes, a bishop and the biographer and last confessor of Teresa of Avila, who was reportedly impressed with the child's spiritual acumen.
-It was at this point in her life that she felt a growing warmth in her parents' attitudes toward her.
+Mary of Jesus' biographer and contemporary, the bishop José Jiménez y Samaniego, was a longtime friend of the Coronel family, and wrote that even as a young girl, she had ecstasies and visions in which she felt that God was instructing her about the sinfulness of the world.
+At the age of four, she was confirmed by Bishop Diego de Yepes, the biographer and last confessor of Teresa of Avila, who was reportedly impressed with the child's spiritual acumen.

 When Mary of Jesus was twelve, she made the decision to enter a monastery, having decided upon that of the Discalced Carmelite nuns in Tarazona.
 As her parents prepared to accompany her there, Catalina de Arana had a vision that she was to turn the family home into a monastery in which both she and her daughters were to commit their lives as nuns.
 While the young María was agreeable to this arrangement, her father refused to go along with it.
 In this he was supported by his brother, Medel, as well as by their neighbors, who all considered this arrangement a violation of their marriage vows.
 His resistance lasted for three years, until in 1618, then considered an older man in his early fifties, he (and later his brother) entered the Franciscan Friary of San Antonio in Nalda as a lay brother.
 Her brothers, who had already become friars, continued their studies toward the Catholic priesthood in Burgos.
-Mary of Jesus later recalled that this period had been one of severe trial for her spiritual life and had led to a certain sense of vanity.
+She and her mother entered the convent together, January, 1619.